dominyka1652/Objektinio-2-uzduotis/README.md

 ### Usage of version v1

-In this version I am using a different method to separate students into two groups.
-I move data from a main container to a new one and remove that data from a main container.

 Open cmd in file location then enter "make" and enter "main"

 1. The program asks you if you want to create files (write "sukurti") or not (write "nenoriu")